TroyTuo/hxmtanalysis/README.md

 # A python Toolkit for HXMT data analysis

-## the usage of HXMT software
+## The usage of HXMT software

 **NOTE: Only the software for High Energy detector is introduced below.**

-*Before utilizing this toolkit, a HXMT software package should be installed([download page](http://www.hxmt.org/index.php/dataan/2013-03-22-08-13-10)).*
+*Before utilizing this toolkit, an HXMT software package should be installed([download page](http://www.hxmt.org/index.php/dataan/2013-03-22-08-13-10)).*

 A full description of the usage of HXMT software can be found in fhelp document while it is well installed.
-The complete prosedures including three steps: PI calculationg, selection of good time intervals, producing data production(light curve, background and spectrum files).
+The complete procedures including three steps: PI calculation, selection of good time intervals, producing data production(light curve, background and spectrum files).

 ### hepical

-The task will simply do the PI calculation from the  channel column of input event file.
+The task carries out the PI calculation from the  channel column of input event file.

 Example.
 Process an HE event file with PI column, "infile," using the defaults to calculate the PI values.